hfut721/RPN/README.md

 # Code and Demo For Fine-grained car recognition method based on region proposal networks [Under Review]
+# Our trained caffemodel and training files will be release after paper be accepted.

 This code modified from :